Styler: learning formatting conventions to repair Checkstyle violations: Evaluation results

+\answer{ \textbf{RQ \#3: \rqthree}\\ \Styler does not generate a correct repair when Checkstyle returns a source code position other than the one to be modified and when the violation is inside comments or strings.
+Moreover, \Styler produces repairs that make Checkstyle raise non-originally-reported violations.
+These cases in which \Styler failed to generate a correct repair relate to some limitations of \Styler, which can be further addressed in new studies.
+Finally, we found out that most of the violations of regex rules are not about formatting, which explains why the repairability of the tools is low for these rules. }

-\subsection{Size of the Repairs (RQ \#3)}
+\subsection{Size of the repairs (RQ \#4)}

-One dimension of repair quality is the size of the diff (added + deleted lines) between the source code with a Checkstyle error and the repaired source code.
-Among all repairs that pass all Checkstyle rules, the diff should be as small as possible for being the least disrupting for the developers.
+One aspect of repair quality is the size of the diff between the source code with a formatting violation and the repaired source code.
+There might be different repairs for the same violation that pass all Checkstyle rules, but the one with the smaller diff size would be preferable for being the least disrupting for the developers.
 In the context of a pull request on GitHub, a smaller diff is usually considered as easier to review and merge \citep{smallpr}.

-We calculate the size in lines of the diff from the errors that \Styler, \CSIDEA, \Naturalize, and \CodeBuff repaired. \autoref{fig:repair-size} shows the results: the x axis presents the size distribution of the diffs, and each boxplot represents one tool.

-\changedText{\Styler (in \StylerColor) and \Naturalize (in \NaturalizeColor) have the smallest medians of diff size, which are both equal to five changed lines.
-Yet, they suffer from fewer bad cases (the right-hand part of the distribution). \CSIDEA (in pink) and \CodeBuff (in \CodeBuffColor) produce larger diff sizes, and have medians equals to 7 and 55, respectively.
-In the worst cases, they produce the largest diffs, the 95th percentile passes 200 changed lines, compared to 7 lines by \Styler.}